silveredgold/beta-censoring/docs/content/configuration.md

 You can use either JSON or YAML configuration files, which should be named `config.json` or `config.yml` respectively.

+> While we strongly recommend you manually build your own configuration file with only the parts you need, you can see an example of (almost) all the configuration options available to the server in <a :href="$withBase('/config_example.yml')">this example configuration</a>.

 ## Sticker Configuration

 You can enable stickers and control their use using the `Stickers` section of the config file.
 You can either use the `config.yml`/`config.json` or use a separate `stickers.yml`/`stickers.json`.
 You can configure two kinds of locations for stickers: sticker stores and separate paths.